udexon/GOEHDOM/Homoiconicity.md

 Human programmer is the homoiconic interface or homoiconic graph machine that performs homoiconic transformation of code, then compose new code.

-Programming as graph modifying operations.
+Programming can be modeled as graph modifying operations, specifically type III graph search.

 The module that implements homoiconic transformation is called "Phos Multitiered Stack Machine":